 Politically, it’s a very interesting place as well.
 The surrounding area is true blue, but the three Brighton seats are currently held by two Labour MPs and the first and only Green Party MP in the UK: Caroline Lucas.
 She’s been in since 2010 and took 57.2% of the vote in the last election.

 Let’s not get political here, but these leanings have given Brighton a reputation of being unique in it’s thinking.
 Walking, cycling and public transport in the town is actively encouraged and taken up by residents.
-The infrastructure to support this is excellent; scenic pathways, plentiful bike storage and a community bike scheme across the city and an excellent bus system with new, eco-friendly buses.
+The infrastructure to support this is excellent; scenic pathways, plentiful bike storage, a community bike scheme across the city, and an excellent bus system with new, eco-friendly buses.
 Of course, the other thing is the cost of parking a car in Brighton…it is enough to make many residents give up this luxury!

 This Green thinking does mean a lot of road space has been taken from private motorists so if you’re looking to commute into Brighton on the roads, or drive within it, you can expect your journey time to be substantial.